Laryngotracheal Stenosis in Children

 If your child develops any of the symptoms listed above, call your pediatrician.

-Our pediatric otolaryngologists are committed to providing compassionate and comprehensive care for children with ear, nose, and throat conditions.
+Our pediatric otolaryngologists provide compassionate and comprehensive care for children with common and rare ear, nose, and throat conditions.
 As part of the Johns Hopkins Children's Center, you have access to all the specialized resources of a children's hospital.
-Your child will also benefit from experts who use advanced techniques to treat both common and rare conditions.